Real Answers by Experienced Professionals.

 If consultants are busy, please call again.

-British Virgin Islands company formation is the most popular choice for people in Asia and Europe and is very popular for those in the Americas.
+British Virgin Islands – BVI company registration is the most popular offshore business filing choice for people in Asia and Europe.
+It is also very popular for many in the Americas.
 When searching for jurisdictions form a corporation, many business owners feel that BVI is a good choice because of the privacy and tax benefits.
 The popularity of the British Virgin Islands as an offshore incorporation strategy has resulted in thousands of corporations being formed here every year.

 BVI, a British Overseas Territory, is the world’s leading center for company incorporation.
 About 40 percent of all offshore companies are formed in BVI.
 There have been well over one million corporations formed in BVI since corporate legislation was introduced in 1984.
 Offshore trusts are also available in the BVI.
 It also has the second largest number of hedge funds just behind the Cayman Islands and is one of the larger locales for captive insurance company formation.